 Analysis results indicated a correlation between total income and land use for crop production (Fig. 4A) and land use for cassava production (Fig. 4B), with the correlation coefficients (r) being 0.37 and 0.41, respectively.
 However, we observe that few farmers are pulling the correlation to become positive liners.
-The results suggest that cassava producers with more agricultural and cassava land
+The results suggest that cassava producers with more agricultural and cassava land will have more income.
+This finding is per the study of Minot et al. (2006), who found that expanding the areas of cultivation is one of the various methods to improve farmers' income.
+A study of Nguyen et al. (2017) showed that ethnic minorities in the Northern Mountains of Vietnam could increase 15% income per capita when they increase 1,000 m^2 crop land.

-Fig. 4 Correlations between total income and total agricultural area (A) / and cassava cultivated area (B) (N = 182)
+Fig. 4 Correlations between total income and total agricultural area (A) or cassava cultivated area (B) (N = 182)